Awnicholls/streamer-bot-commands/functions/CustomArrowSequence/README.md

 This function performs the following sequence:
 1. Presses a random number (1 to `maxPresses`) of the specified arrow direction
 2. Presses the specified use key after the arrow sequence
-3. All timing and keys are fully customizable

 ## Setup